 - Some camping stoves, such as ones from Biolite, use thermocouples in the stove’s flame to power a small fan and so improve airflow and combustion; some models even use this power to provide a USB charging port.
 Of course, there is no “free lunch”: any heat absorbed by the thermocouples for the fan or charger function is heat that is not available for cooking;

-- Finally, all spacecraft which travel beyond the inner part of our solar system use thermocouple-based sources for power, since the Sun’s rays are too weak to be effective with solar panels.
+- Finally, all spacecraft that travel beyond the inner part of our solar system use thermocouple-based sources for power, since the Sun’s rays are too weak to be effective with solar panels.
 The radioisotope thermoelectric generator (RTG) is a canister of radioactive material, usually plutonium-238, surrounded by hundreds of thermocouples.

 As the plutonium undergoes its natural radioactive decay, that heat is captured by the thermocouple array to generate constant power, with up to several hundred watts a practical maximum.
-Since the half life of plutonium-238 is 70 years, this “battery” can be viable for decades.
+Since the half-life of plutonium-238 is 70 years, this “battery” can be viable for decades.
 This has been proven by the Voyager 1 and Voyager 2 spacecraft which were launched in 1977 and have gone beyond the edge of our solar system and are still transmitting.

-Thousands of these RTGs have been used for deep-space missions, for long-life missions closer to Earth, for landers on the dark side of the moon, and even to power science and beacon stations near the Earth’s North and South poles.
+Thousands of these RTGs have been used for deep-space missions, for long-life missions closer to Earth, landers on the dark side of the moon, and even to power science and beacon stations near the Earth’s North and South poles.

 There are thousands of quality references on all aspects of thermocouples, from basic theory to application and more; among them are: